hakaru-dev/hakaru/docs/transforms/hkc.md

 `prob`, `array(<type>)`, `measure(<type>)`, and datum like `true` and `false`.

 `nat` and `int` have a trivial mapping to the C `int` type. `real` becomes a C `double`.
-The `prob` type in Hakaru is stored in the log-domain for protection from so in C this corresponds to a `double`, but we first take the log of it before storing it, we have to take the exp of it to bring it back to the real numbers.
+The `prob` type in Hakaru is stored in the log-domain to avoid underflow.
+In C this corresponds to a `double`, but we first take the log of it before storing it, so we have to take the exp of it to bring it back to the real numbers.

 Arrays become structs that contain the size and a pointer to data stored within.